Increase Font SizeReset Font SizeDecrease Font Size

 3. "h1.title" and "h2.sub-title" are custom classes assigned by the [Title] and [Sub-Title] buttons in the editor's WYSIWYG toolbar.
 Styling for these two classes must be included in your default site stylesheet, otherwise the end-user won't be able to create main or sub-titles/headings in their web page content.

 4. The File Manager (file browser) uses a third party plugin called TinyBrowser, which may need additional configuration to make it work fully.
-The most important settings are the file upload paths and file link paths in the "fast_edit/tinymce_3_3_7/tinymce/jscripts/tiny_mce/plugins/tinybrowser/config_tinybrowser.php" file.
+The most important settings are the file upload paths and file link paths in the "fast_edit/tinymce/tinymce/jscripts/tiny_mce/plugins/tinybrowser/config_tinybrowser.php" file.
 These must be set correctly to make uploads save to the right folders, and link addresses transfer properly to your HTML web page content.
 Please refer to the Questions & Answers page for troubleshooting advice.